 Typical provisions in severance pay agreements in Florida include:

 - A non-compete clause (NCC) — where one party (typically the employee) agrees to not start a trade or profession in competition with the other party (typically the employer)

-- A release of claims against the company — where the employee would be legally bound to not file a claim against the company such as a hostile work environment or wrongful termination case
+- A release of claims against the company — where the employee would be legally bound not to file a claim against the company, such as a hostile work environment or wrongful termination case

 - A confidentiality clause — where the employee agrees to not divulge the company’s data or information to others without proper authorization

-- A non-disparagement provision — where the employee agrees to not say anything negative about the company or its leaders, products or services in any form of communication
+- A non-disparagement provision — where the employee agrees not to say anything negative about the company or its leaders, products, or services in any form of communication

 All of these are legally binding when you sign an employment separation agreement in Florida.
 These provisions incorporate a lot of value, and it is critical not to undervalue yourself when it comes to severance pay.